 I’m constantly cold.
 In the pool it feels like the water is too cold.
-When sleeping, I’d love to have additional cover.
+When sleeping, I’d love to have an additional blanket.
 If going outside for a workout, I need an additional jacket.
 It’s a “cold feeling” from inside and has nothing to do with the actual weather.

-I need more time and some stimulus like caffeine of guarana to “wake up” during the morning workout and become ready for the main sets.
+I need more time and some stimulus like caffeine of guarana to “wake up” during the morning workout and get ready for the main sets.

 I sweat less during the workouts; and the body holds more water which leads to some weight gain.

-I fall easily into sleep, but during the night the sleep is “flat” and I wake up feeling broken.
+I fall easily asleep, but during the night the sleep is “flat” and I wake up feeling broken.